![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Did Shadow's crash bars embed themselves into the mountainside to give us traction just when we needed it?
 I truthfully cannot say.
 Maybe we caught traction on something else.
 But I'd sure hate to replay that moment without releasing the bars when I did!

 That's when I saw the first gun drawn.
 By the guy standing beside the other car on the flat.
-But if he shot at me I didn't hear or feel it.
+But if he shot at me, I didn't hear or see it happen.

 I couldn't know I was now heading directly at still more of this bunch.

-Lo and behold here came the same three excited guys in a truck I'd met before, now maybe some eight curves away from where I'd almost slipped into limbo, they just topping a rise at the end of a straight maybe an eighth of a mile long on which I'd built up a speed of maybe seventy or eighty from the last hairpin curve at its bottom.
+Lo and behold, here came the same three excited guys in a truck I'd met before.
+Now we were both maybe some eight curves away from where I'd almost slipped into limbo.
+They were just topping a rise at the end of a straight maybe an eighth of a mile long, on which I'd built up a speed of maybe seventy or eighty mph from the last hairpin curve at its bottom.

 And when I say last hairpin, I mean it.
-I'd exited the really bendy section of road there, and so felt it proper to gas things up in order to put some distance between me and any thugs still around.
+I'd exited the really bendy section of road there, and so felt it proper to gas things up in order to put some distance between me and any thugs who might still be around.

 That's when the bastards swerved right at me, effectively blocking the whole road for the split second that I needed it.